Meteor-Community-Packages/Meteor-CollectionFS/pkg-collectionFS/README.md

 });
 ```

-In this example, we've defined an UploadsCollection named "images", which will
+In this example, we've defined an CollectionFS named "images", which will
 be a new collection in your MongoDB database with the name "images.uploads".
 We've
 also defined a filter for it, stating that only images can be uploaded to it.

-Your UploadsCollection variable does not necessarily have to be global on the
+Your CollectionFS variable does not necessarily have to be global on the
 client or the server, but be sure to give it the same name on both the client and
 the server.